alephnode/alephnode/src/pages/13-jiggy-jest-jenkins-one/index.md

 ### A Practical Approach: What We're Building

-- discuss the results-driven example ahead.
-Introduce concepts of testing as we encounter them through Jest libraries and functions

-      - inverted pyramid or testing trophy?

-To show off how to write meaningful unit tests, I'm going to leverage a few of the features of Jest.
-I'll elaborate on what I'm doing in the examples.
+For the sake of this article, I'm going to focus on writing meaningful unit tests to show off common testing practices.
+To do this, I'll use Jest, a popular JavaScript testing framework.
+There are quite a few nifty features that come stock with the library, and I'll be sure to point them out as we code along.

+It's worth noting that there's been a lot of discussion in the community about the right formula for testing applications.
+The conventional wisdom was to aim for a <a href="https://martinfowler.com/bliki/TestPyramid.html" target="_blank">pyramid-style</a> methodology, where unit testing is the most abundant type of tests available for the service, followed by component and integration tests and finally reaching end-to-end (E2E) tests at the top.

+Another model would be the venerable Kent C. Dodds' testing trophy.
+In short, the mantra is: <a href="https://kentcdodds.com/blog/write-tests" target="_blank">Write tests.
+Not too many.
+Mostly integration.</a> According to his heuristic, there's a diminishing return in stability after reaching a certain point (70 percent, for example).

+Whichever you choose, what's important is that it increases your shipping confidence.
+As long as the project is reliable, scalable, and maintainable, build out any model that is successful for your project or team.
+For me, I feel uneasy taking on legacy code bases with anything less than 90 percent coverage, at least until I'm familiar with the system.
+I'm sure other developers feel the same, which leads me to believe that poor coverage might impact a team's ability to attract talent.
+Food for thought!

-The example project is a simple script that sends an email to me using Amazon's SES service.
+Anyway, this brings us to the example project.
+In short, it's a simple script that sends an email using Amazon's SES service.
 The deploy target is a lambda function.
-I'll explain more on the infrastructure in the follow-up article on Jenkins and Terraform for CI/CD and IaC, respectively.
+I'll explain more on the infrastructure in the follow-up article on Jenkins and Terraform for CI/CD and infrastructure as code (IaC), respectively.

 By the end of this article, I hope to show you some of the solutions available through Jest, including: